jpwhalley/GMS_Stats_Course/4_Introduction_to_GWAS/GWAS_analysis_practical/GWAS_analysis_practical (plink version).md

 3. The points() command can be used to overplot points on an existing plot.
 Use the pch argument to specify shape.
 (Only plot points that have func != 'none').

-4. pch takes argument that is a positive integer in the range 1-20, say (google for 'R shapes' to see a table of shapes).
+4. pch takes an argument that is a positive integer in the range 1-20, say (google for 'R shapes' to see a table of shapes).
 One way to turn categories into integers for pch is to first convert them to a factor, e.g.
 ```R
 data$func2 = factor(data$func2, levels = c( 'missense', 'nonsense', 'stop-gain', 'stop-loss', 'splice-3', 'splice-5', 'untranslated-3', 'untranslated-5', 'intron' )
 table( as.integer(data$func2) )